Affiliation No: IA702, 94883

 1. Training Educators for Effective Implementation

-The educators receive adequate knowledge to apply in the integration of technology in the leadership curriculum.
+The educators receive adequate knowledge to apply technology integration in the leadership curriculum.

 Teacher training should include issues related to teaching approaches to online, blended learning, and face-to-face classes, particular technologies needed, and ways of participating in a digital classroom.

-Teachers’ capacity to enhance leadership skills among students entails the need for the provision of continuous professional development as a way of enhancing the teaching practices that fit the early-graders’ learning contexts.
+Facilitators’ capacity to enhance leadership skills among learners entails the need for the provision of continuous professional development as a way of enhancing the teaching practices that fit the early-graders’ learning contexts.

-Also, read Must-have skills for teachers in an online education environment to understand what are the necessary skills an educator should have.
+Also, read Must-have skills for facilitators in an online education environment to understand what are the necessary skills an educator should have.

-Further, implementing make-up plans for offline modes assures every child’s inclusiveness in the applications of the blended learning model regardless of status, location, or financial capability.
+Further, implementing make-up plans for offline modes assures every child’s inclusion in the applications of the blended learning model, regardless of status, location, or financial capability.

 Student Engagement and Learning Outcomes